grobian/carbon-c-relay/carbon-c-relay.md

   processed (received) but still in the sending queue (queued) are not included in this counter.

+* metricsDiscarded

+  The number of input lines that were not considered to be a valid metric.
+Such lines can be empty, only containing whitespace, or hitting the limits given for max input length and/or max metric length (see `-m` and `-M` options).

 * metricsQueued

   The total number of metrics that are currently in the queues for all